Sagelt/beyond/text/wizard/wizard.md

 #### ( ) Grit

-+1 reserve die
++1 reserve die.

 #### ( ) Magic Eater

-When you absorb a magical effect, roll+1.
+When you absorb a magical effect, roll+bonds with your patron.
 On a 10+ the effect ends and you gain a reserve die (even over your maximum).
 On a 7-9 the effect is temporarily suspended and you gain a reserve die up to your maximum.

 **Abilities**